California Arbor Week Video Contest

 California Arbor Week Poster Contest

 Third, fourth, and fifth grade students throughout California are invited to participate in this year’s California Arbor Week Poster Contest.
-This year’s theme “Trees and Water: Sources of Life” (Árboles y Agua: Fuentes de Vida) encourages students to think about the vital relationship between trees and water in their communities.
-Stay tuned — the 2017 theme will be announced in late 2016!
+This year’s theme “Trees Are Superheroes!” encourages students to think about all the ways that trees protect our communities.
+Deadline is February 14, 2017.

 Introducing our 2016 Poster Contest Winners: